nordeck/matrix-neoboard/docs/model/crdt-documents.md

 ### Connected elements

+An ID is generated for each element that is added to the CRDT document.
+These IDs are used as well to store the connections between the elements.
+These IDs are exported into nwb file and are loaded by import to assign the same IDs in the CRDT document to the connected elements.

-Connection happens when line end is dropped over shape's connection point.
+A connection happens when a line end is dropped over a shape's connection point.
-For example when line start handler is dropped over bottom right rectangle the following data is produced:
+For example, when a line start handle is dropped over the bottom right rectangle the following data is produced:

-Rectangle shape with element id: `rectangle-id-1`:
+Rectangle shape element with id: `E8LVfJCoYubKA-x2cuc0n`:

 ```json
 {